atang100/CardGame/README.md

 - What does it mean by "Also add the insertion operator to insert all the cards in the deck to an std::ostream."

 ### DiscardPile (TODO)
+- Missing constructor used to resume game.

 ### TradeArea (TODO)

 ### Hand (TODO)
+- Missing constructor used to resume game.

 ### Player (TODO)
 - Missing constructor used to resume game.